This is 1 of the 11 interview features as part of our International Women’s Day Special Edition.

 RJC alumna Ms. Sugidha Nithi (RJC, 1982) is a distinguished litigator and businesswoman.
-As the CEO of Sugidha Nithi Consulting, she provides client-focussed solutions to business challenges and risk assessment.
-I spoke to Ms. Nithi on her time in Raffles, her hopes for women in business and her vision for minority women in the future.
+As the CEO of Sugidha Nithi Consulting, she provides client-focused solutions to business challenges and risk assessment.
+We spoke to Ms. Nithi on her time in Raffles, her hopes for women in business and her vision for minority women in the future.

 1. What are your fondest memories of studying at RJC in the early 1980s?
 What were your favourite activities to do at the Grange Road campus?